icyJoseph/use-store-hooks/README.md

 This is a much better approach, as it isolates completely the component from external props.
 The benefits of using context are already well known.

-> Notice how `WithoutConnect` does not need defined arguments!
+> Notice how `WithoutConnect` does not need pre-defined props!

 ## Why?